tryscer/flock/Book/Flock-Music.md

 ​	“What does?”
 ​	She shrugs.
 “Whatever.
 Love, I guess.
 What I’m sure is that our thing is not *worthless*.
 It’s *better* now that more people share in it.”
 ​	“Now you sound like one of them communists.”
-​	“Natasha, super-spy, at your serviiice,” she says, attempting a Russian accent.
-“I’ll tell you what, Boris, I’ll make you a deal.
+​	“Katyushka, super-spy, at your serviiice,” she says, attempting a Russian accent.
+“I’ll tell you what, Ivan, I’ll make you a deal.
 We press hands now and if it doesn’t work I’ll…” she smiles and bites her lip.
 ​	“You do what?”
 ​	“I’ll make it worth your while,” she says and winks at me.
 ​	“You talk just like a starlet,” I say and we laugh and I put my palm up and Alice puts her palm up and I look her in the eye and the heels of our palms meet.